FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

               company: GainForest
           start: 2024-11-11T12:00:00.000Z
           end: 2024-11-11T12:30:00.000Z
+          description:
+            The current system for addressing the climate crisis is inefficient and ineffective, with ESG metrics difficult to track and valuable data locked up in silos.
+These projects are bringing blockchain technology and AI together to introduce transparency and verifiability to environmental efforts.
+By making data globally available and authenticating energy and environmental claims, they’re cultivating a world where we’re accountable for our impact.
         - title: "GhostDrive Workshop and Demo "
           start: 2024-11-11T10:00:00.000Z
           end: 2024-11-11T12:00:00.000Z
           location: "Samyan Mitrtown: Main Hall"
+        - title:
+            "From Models to Marketplaces: AI, DePIN, and a New Approach to Data Infra"
+          description:
+            "Industry leaders at the intersection of DePIN and AI break down the evolving tech stack layer by layer — from decentralized storage and compute to models, agents, and real-world data integrations.
+            Critical components for this converging market come together to
+            interrogate: Why does AI need DePIN?
+And equally existential: Does DePIN need AI?"
+          moderators:
+            - name: Rachel Horn
+              company: "Filecoin Foundation"
+          speakers:
+            - name: Anjali George
+              company: Theoriq
+            - name: Alex Blagirev
+              company: SingularityNET
+            - name: Ayush Ranjan
+              company: Huddle01
+            - name: Mark Rydon
+              company: Aethir
+          location: "Samyan Mitrtown: Main Hall"
+          start: 2024-11-11T14:02:00.000Z
+          end: 1904-11-11T14:30:00.000Z
       date: 2024-11-11T09:00:00.000Z
 speakers:
   - name: Stefaan Vervaet